EndPointCorp/end-point-blog/2024/05/how-to-validate-record-uniqueness-in-asp.net.md

 You can test the endpoint again now and should see the same behavior as before.
 That means the refactoring was successful!

-## Writing a unit test for the custom validation attribute
+### Writing a unit test for the custom validation attribute

-Talking about tests, let's write a unit test for this.
+Speaking of tests, let's write a unit test for this.
 Testing custom validation attributes involves calling their `GetValidationResult` method and checking that it returns as expected.
 This is a public method defined in the `ValidationAttribute` base class.
 This method is defined by the framework, but it eventually calls our own custom logic that we wrote in the `IsValid` override.

-For our validator, since it depends on an `IMakeRepository`, we're going to have to provide it as a [mock object](https://en.wikipedia.org/wiki/Mock_object).
+Since our validator depends on an `IMakeRepository`, we're going to have to provide it as a [mock object](https://en.wikipedia.org/wiki/Mock_object).
 The validator also needs a `ValidationContext` instance that it can use to fetch services from the Dependency Injection container.
 Our test will also have to provide that in some way.

 Here's what such a test could look like: